 What are pregnancy and childbirth like in France?

-The main drawback which I have found to pregnancy and childbirth in France is that they are very medicalised and options are limited.
-Whereas it seems home-births are having a revival in other countries, childbirth here almost strictly takes place in a maternity unit and is very controlled by medical staff.
+The main drawback that affects pregnancy and childbirth in France is that they are very medicalized and options are limited.
+Whereas home births are having a revival in other countries, childbirth in France strictly takes place in a maternity unit and is highly controlled by medical staff.
 Most French women opt for an epidural and the birth is assisted by midwives.
-An obstetrician is only present if there are complications or a caesarean.
+An obstetrician is only present if there are complications or a cesarean.

 What can you tell us about working and non-working mothers in France?

-One of the things which surprised me most in France is that first and second-time mothers are expected to return to work only 10 weeks after the birth.
-And many of those women return into full-time positions.
-On the other hand, there is the option to take up to 3 years career break from the second birth and an employer has to keep the job open.
+One of the things that surprised me most in France is that first and second-time mothers are expected to return to work 10 weeks after birth.
+And many of these women return to full-time positions.
+On the other hand, there is the option to take up to 3 years of a career break from the second birth and an employer has to keep the job open.
 I feel lucky to have had the opportunity to take this work hiatus.

-I opt for basic, comfortable and casual.
-I take more and more interest in where our clothes were made, by whom and using which materials.
-I don’t follow fashions anymore, prefering long-lasting, timeless pieces.
-I live in soft jeans (Zara or Uniqlo) or rolled-up chinos (Gap) with flat ballerinas or in summer Saltwater sandals and espadrilles.
+I opt for basic, comfortable, and casual.
+I take more and more interest in where our clothes are made, by whom, and using which materials.
+I don’t follow trends anymore, preferring long-lasting, timeless pieces.
+I live in soft jeans (Zara or Uniqlo) or rolled-up chinos (Gap) with flat ballerinas.
+And in summer, Saltwater sandals and espadrilles.
 I like simple, unfussy tops such as the Breton marinière by Saint James.
 I adore anything by the Welsh company Toast and buy a couple of their sale items every year.
-In winter I couldn’t live without my Le Chameau wellies – I have the leather-lined version which should last forever.
-I adore hand-made items in natural fabrics which are preferably made using traditional methods.
+In winter, I can’t live without my Le Chameau wellies – I have the leather-lined version which should last forever.
+I adore hand-made items in natural fabrics which are “preferably” made using traditional methods.

 Do you have a fail-safe beauty product or routine?

-I pay more attention to skincare than makeup as I don’t have a lifestyle which requires any glamour!
+I pay more attention to skincare than makeup as I don’t have a lifestyle that requires glamour!
 I like natural products and have been a huge fan of the environmental activist Liz Earle for a long time.
-I’ve used her skincare line for nearly 20 years but when I run out use Bioderma Créaline cleanser and Embryolisse moisturizer which I mix with Caudalie tinted moisturizer.
-At night (to my husband’s dismay) I use organic oils on my face such as Argan, Coconut or Rosehip.
+I’ve used her skincare line for nearly 20 years but when I run out, I use Bioderma Créaline cleanser and Embryolisse moisturizer which I mix with Caudalie tinted moisturizer.
+At night (to my husband’s dismay) I use organic oils on my faces such as Argan, Coconut, or Rosehip.
 I wear Homéoplasmine to moisturize my lips and Eau des Merveilles perfume by Hermès.

 Best family trip?

-When I was pregnant with Anya, we had a memorable holiday in Piana, Corsica, which is next to the breathtaking Scandola Natural Reserve and UNESCO listed.
-Otherwise, every summer we take our tent to the North-West coast of France and stay on a very simple campsite next to the sand dunes.
+When I was pregnant with Anya, we had a memorable holiday in Piana, Corsica, which is next to the breathtaking Scandola Natural Reserve and is UNESCO-listed.
+Otherwise, every summer we take our tent to the North-West coast of France and stay on a very simple campsite next to the dunes.
 We spend a week on the beach, mostly living outside and listening to the waves while tucked up in our sleeping bags.
-A week is all my back can take, but we come back refreshed after so much fresh air and no wifi !
+A week is all my back can take, but we come back refreshed after so much fresh air and no wifi!
 As the kids get older, we hope to travel further afield.
-Right now, I dream of discovering Scandinavia particularly Denmark, Norway and Iceland.
+Right now, I dream of discovering Scandinavia particularly Denmark, Norway, and Iceland.

 Any personal/parenting “a-ha” tips?

-I’ve realised that with school children, our mornings are less stressed and calmer when I have early nights and early mornings, so that I’m ready myself when the children need to wake up.
-Then I can fully concentrate on meeting their needs and helping them without having to get myself ready as well.
+I’ve realized that with school children, our mornings are less stressed and calmer when I have early nights and early mornings— this way, I’m ready by the time the children are awake.
+As such, I can fully concentrate on meeting their needs and helping them without having to get ready as well.